doxx/darkflare/README.md

 - **Reverse Proxy Support**: The client now supports SOCKS5 and HTTP(s) proxies.
 - **Custom 302**: Server now has defined 302 redirects for non-auth users.
 - **stdin:stdout**: stdin:stdout client mode for client to avoid firewall restrictions and binding to local ports.
+- **Fileless Execution on Windows**: PowerShell script to execute the client without saving any files to disk.

 ## 🚀 Quick Start